Tadateru Konoe

-Tadateru Konoe (近衛 忠煇, Konoe Tadateru) is the former president of the International Federation of Red Cross and Red Crescent Societies (IFRC).
+Tadateru Konoe (近衛 忠煇, Konoe Tadateru) was a Japanese humanitarian who was president of the International Federation of Red Cross and Red Crescent Societies (IFRC).

-Tadateru Konoe is the 32nd Head of the Konoe family.
-President of Japanese Red Cross Society since 2005, Tadateru Konoe has dedicated his entire professional career to domestic and international Red Cross Red Crescent activities.
-In 2009 and again in 2013, Konoe was elected President of the International Federation of Red Cross and Red Crescent Societies.
-He was replaced as President of the International Federation of Red Cross and Red Crescent Societies (IFRC) by Francesco Rocca on 6 November 2017.
+Konoe was the 32nd Head of the Konoe family.
+President of the Japanese Red Cross Society from 2005, he dedicated his entire professional career to domestic and international Red Cross Red Crescent activities.
+In 2009 and again in 2013, Konoe was elected President of the IFRC, serving until he was replaced by Francesco Rocca on 6 November 2017.

-Family
+Background

-He was born with the name Moriteru Hosokawa (細川 護煇, Hosokawa Moriteru) and his paternal ancestry can be traced back to the Japanese Imperial Family since the Hosokawa clan is a branch of Seiwa Genji, a branch of the Minamoto clan.
+Tadateru Konoe was born with the name Moriteru Hosokawa (細川 護煇, Hosokawa Moriteru) and his paternal ancestry can be traced back to the Japanese Imperial Family since the Hosokawa clan is a branch of Seiwa Genji, a branch of the Minamoto clan.
 His mother, Yoshiko (温子), was the second daughter of Fumimaro Konoe.
 As his maternal uncle Fumitaka Konoe (近衛文隆, Konoe Fumitaka) died childless in the Soviet Union in 1956 as a prisoner of war, Tadateru became the heir of his maternal grandfather and used his family name Konoe (近衛) instead.

 The Konoe family is the most senior branch of the Fujiwara clan, a powerful noble family throughout Japanese history.
 The clan traces its ancestry to Fujiwara no Kamatari.

 On 16 December 1966, he married Princess Yasuko of Mikasa, a first cousin of Emperor Akihito.
 They have a son named Tadahiro and three grandchildren.
-Konoe and his wife are fourth cousins once removed as both are descendants of Nabeshima Narinao (1780–1839), the 9th lord of Saga Domain; as both are descendants of the Imperial House of Japan both paternal and maternal lines, they are also more distantly related multiple times over.
+Konoe and his wife were fourth cousins once removed as both are descendants of Nabeshima Narinao (1780–1839), the 9th lord of Saga Domain; as both are descendants of the Imperial House of Japan both paternal and maternal lines, they were also more distantly related multiple times over.

-Konoe is also a second cousin once removed of the Emperor Akihito, as both of them are descended from Prince Kuni Asahiko of the Kuni-no-miya imperial branch house.
+Konoe was also a second cousin once removed of the Emperor Akihito, as both of them are descended from Prince Kuni Asahiko of the Kuni-no-miya imperial branch house.

+Konoe died on 23 May 2026, at the age of 87.

 Academic career

 Konoe was graduated in 1962 from Gakushuin University in Tokyo Japan.
 He received a B.A. degree in Political Science, after which he attended the London School of Economics in 1964 where he majored in International Relations.
-In 1994, he was lecturer on Micro study on International Relief Organizations at the Graduate School of Toyo Eiwa University, in Tokyo, Japan, and he is a lecturer, panelist, commentator, and speaker at various academic and other forums on topics including humanitarian aid, IHL, disasters, development, and bio-ethics.
+In 1994, he was lecturer on Micro study on International Relief Organizations at the Graduate School of Toyo Eiwa University, in Tokyo, Japan, and he was a lecturer, panelist, commentator, and speaker at various academic and other forums on topics including humanitarian aid, IHL, disasters, development, and bio-ethics.